 Had I exhausted my potential?

 This experience set me off on a journey of discovery to try to answer these questions.
-Although my journey is not complete I will share with you what I have learnt so far.
+Although my journey is not complete I will share with you what I have learned so far.

 Have you ever wondered what God had in mind for you when he gave you your personality, your voice or even your laugh?
 Do you know that you were created with your life’s work in mind?